Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: Galaxy Spectra

 \section{Galaxy Spectra}

-The MUSE spectra of the galaxy group members at $z = 0.45$ are displayed in this appendix.
+The MUSE spectra of galaxies A, B, X and Y are displayed in this appendix.
 For three of the objects (A, B and Y), the stellar continuum is clearly detected, while emission lines are prevalent in all spectra.
-Poorer sky subtraction near the edges of the MUSE field result in artefacts at $6500$ and $6850$ \AA \ in the spectra of galaxies X and Y. The spectral gap from $5800$ \AA \ to $6000$ \AA \ is due to the use of the AO system consisting of \ion{Na}{i} D lasers.
+Poorer sky subtraction near the edges of the MUSE field result in artefacts at $6500$ and $6850$ \AA \ in the spectra of galaxies X and Y. The spectral gap from $5820$ \AA \ to 5970 \AA \ correspond to a notch filter between 5820-5970 Å inherent to AO-assisted observations.